Stability of the surface diffusion flow and volume-preserving mean curvature flow in the flat torus: Acknowledgements

 \section{Acknowledgements}

 The authors warmly thank Massimiliano Morini for many helpful discussions and advice.
 Antonia Diana and Anna Kubin are members of the Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
-Daniele De Gennaro has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 94532. .
-Andrea Kubin was supported by the DFG Collaborative Research Center TRR 109 “Discretization in Geometry and Dynamics”.
+Daniele De Gennaro has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 94532.
+Andrea Kubin is supported by the DFG Collaborative Research Center TRR 109 “Discretization in Geometry and Dynamics”.
+The research of Anna Kubin was funded in whole or in part by the INdAM--GNAMPA 2023 Project \textit{Problemi variazionali per funzionali e operatori non-locali} (grant agreement No. CUP\_E53\-C22\-001\-930\-001), and by the Austrian Science Fund (FWF) [10.55776/F65] and [10.55776/P35359].